 N1T817 The Durham EBS Executive Master of Business Administration MBA Postgraduate Taught 2018

 You will study at two UNESCO World Heritage Sites - Durham in the UK and the Upper Middle Rhine region in Germany.
-As the Durham-EBS Executive EMBA is delivered entirely in English in a classroom setting, you can continue to work full-time whilst studying as most teaching is delivered once each month in three-day blocks (Thursday through to Saturday).
+As the Durham-EBS Executive MBA is delivered entirely in English in a classroom setting, you can continue to work full-time whilst studying as most teaching is delivered once each month in three-day blocks (Thursday through to Saturday).

 The programme’s strong international focus is also reflected in the core and elective modules, with the International Business in Context elective module delivered at a top business destination.
 The business and alumni connections you gain will also support you in furthering your career.

 This dual award draws on both UK-specific and European experience giving you an insight into leadership in today’s international business world.

 Throughout the programme you will explore the operations of global markets, understand how to lead transnational business relations and further build your international network of contacts.
 You will also be working alongside a diverse group of experienced business professionals and academics from the UK, Germany and around the world.

 The Durham-EBS Executive MBA programme commences each September with a seven-day residential stay in Durham, England.
 During the 18 month programme you will complete: